Strauaar/JSGame/README.md

     + The user can release all the stuck projectiles on the disc in directions normal to the the face of the disc.
     + The user gains the ability to shoot incoming projectiles.

-In addition to the above features, the user will be able to access a game menu.

 Game difficulty will increase in terms of faster projectiles, smaller goal targets, and higher projectile count.
-The game will end once the disc is completely covered in projectiles and the objective is to get the most goals!

 ## Wireframes
 The app will be a single screen which will take up the size of the window.
-The user will be introduced to the game with a splash title and tutorial options.
+The user will be introduced to the game with a splash title.

 The main game layout is shown below.